Gov. Youngkin wants 15-week abortion law in Virginia

 “Virginians elected a pro-life governor and he supports finding consensus on legislation,” Youngkin spokesperson Macaulay Porter said in a statement.
 “He has tapped Senator Siobhan Dunnavant, Senator Steve Newman, Delegate Kathy Byron and Delegate Margaret Ransone to do so and prioritize protecting life when babies begin to feel pain in the womb, including a 15-week threshold.”

-The Washington Post first reported Youngkin’s plans to seek a 15-week abortion law and that the governor said during a meeting with the newspaper Friday that setting a cutoff at 20 weeks could help it gain more support from lawmakers.
+The Washington Post first reported Youngkin’s plans to seek a law restricting abortions after 15 weeks and that the governor said during a meeting with the newspaper Friday that setting a cutoff at 20 weeks could help it gain more support from lawmakers.

 Abortions in Virginia won’t be impacted by the opinion immediately, as efforts to impose restrictions failed to pass through the General Assembly earlier this year with Democrats holding a slight majority in the state Senate.

-That edge will stay in place until the Virginia Senate elections in November 2023, but one Democrat in the closely divided chamber has previously voiced support for a 15-week ban.
+That edge will stay in place until the Virginia Senate elections in November 2023, but one Democrat in the closely divided chamber has previously voiced support for an abortion ban.

+That lawmaker, state Sen. Joe Morrissey (D-Richmond, said Friday that while he opposes abortion he doesn’t believe the government “should be telling women what to do with their bodies.”
+But he didn’t close the window for a potential ban.

+“As many know, I am personally opposed to abortion, just like Senator Tim Kaine,” Morrissey said in a statement.
+“Still, I defend the position that women should have safe access to the procedure, at the very least, up to the moment a fetus can feel pain which many agree is 20 plus weeks of a pregnancy; in cases when a mother’s health or life is at risk; in cases of rape that result in a pregnancy; and in cases of incest that result in a pregnancy.”

 “The Supreme Court of the United States has rightfully returned power to the people and their elected representatives in the states.
 I’m proud to be a pro-life Governor and plan to take every action I can to protect life,” Youngkin said in his statement.